 • Using clear and kind communication toward everyone, not just ND individuals, to avoid the sense of separation

-Adam recognizes the difference between every individual, and that these differences do not necessarily mean gaps.
+recognizes the differences between every individual and that these differences do not necessarily mean gaps.
 These are areas for creative solutions and acceptance.
-Because, after all, neurodivergence is not a hindrance.
-But rather, a fact that must be embraced and utilised for success.
+After all, neurodivergence is not a hindrance but rather a fact that must be embraced and utilized for success.